BKPatt/mindex/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by GitHub and Bitbucket.

+### Solution
+This application introduces a separate type called ReportingStructure that holds an employee and a number representing all direct and indirect reports.
+This object is not stored in the database.
+A service class calculates the number of reports by traversing each employee’s subordinates recursively.
+The controller layer calls this service to return the ReportingStructure for any employee.
+This approach keeps the data model focused on employees while providing a clear way to compute the total reports whenever requested.

+A new type called Compensation has also been added.
+Each record contains an employeeId, a salary value, and an effective date.
+These are stored separately and accessed through a POST endpoint to create a record and a GET endpoint to retrieve it based on employee ID.
+The database layer is designed to keep employee details and compensation records apart, which simplifies the logic for storing and retrieving each.
+This layout makes it possible to handle multiple compensation entries over time without changing the employee model.